CloudChaoszero/Instacart-Product-AnalysisAndInference/Documentation/DesignDocument.md

 ### Goals and Non-Goals

+* Goals

+    * Provide concise and clear detail and implementation of Data Engineering (ETL process) for users adopting project

+    * Provide In-depth and qualitative exploratory analysis before proceeding into forecasting or any other advanced statistical analysis

+* Non-Goals

+    * Do not provide full fledged pipeline due to lack of updates in data (static data--not real time ingestion)

+    * Not proceeding with excessive amount of machine learning models, but focusing only on key models for answering questions

 ### Milestones

+TBA...

 ### Existing Solution

+Project was published in 2017-2018, so there may be other existing solutions that were recommended and implemented from Instacart team.

 ### Proposed Solution

+TBA...

 ### Impact

+* Opportunity to showcase full-fledged analytics and technical practices

+* Drive analyses to provide potential recommendations for provided Instacart data (though that may have changed since this is aged data)

 ### Open Questions/FAQ

+TBA...

 ### Details and Timeline Scoping